wimvanderbauwhede/RefactorF4Acc/tests/velfg_memory_reduction_bigger/README.md

 This is an example of reducing memory by eliminating intermediate arrays.

+## Exemplar code and impact of memory reduction

 The code is based on one of the key algorithms in the Large Eddy Simulator for Urban Flows.

 The simulator performs the following actions at every timestep (the number in parentheses is the number of full-domain 3-D arrays used):